Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-HtrCOtzx3Aw.md

 ### Transcript

-> uh there's a question here does experimental run with more detailed logging does that mean performance will be worse than experiments or is it early access i don't think experiment experimental runs is more detailed no it doesn't
+> there's a question here does experimental run with more detailed logging does that mean performance will be worse than experiments or is it early access i don't think experiment experimental runs is more detailed no it doesn't